 - Know where you are going to dispose of diapers and store soiled clothing

 - Crib – The crib is where your infant is going to sleep for at least the first year.
 New cribs come in a wide price range.
-The good news is that you don’t have to buy an expensive crib to get one that meets all the required safety features
+The good news is that you don’t have to buy an expensive crib to get one that meets all the required safety features.
+Another option is first to buy a bassinet and opt for a mini crib or a full-sized crib later on.
+You can see the list of 11 different crib alternatives by clicking here

 - Mattress – Crib mattresses can be foam or innerspring.
 They can be organic or non-organic.
 The most two most important things are how well they fit the crib and how firm they are.
 The mattress must fit the crib tightly to avoid gaps where a baby could slip into.
-The mattress also needs to be firm to reduce the risk of suffocation
+The mattress also needs to be firm to reduce the risk of suffocation.
+You also need a waterproof crib pad if the mattress isn’t waterproof

 - Bedding – You can find crib bedding sets in so many fun patterns and themes.
 Unfortunately, many bedding components pose suffocation risks to infants and toddlers.
 Current recommendations are to remove all bedding except a fitted crib sheet (click to find the best) around the mattress and a thin waterproof mattress protector.
 That means no toys, pillows or thick quilts